Rate this page:

 One of the big advantages of integrating with Bitbucket Connect is that users have a simple two-click process for installing your app.
 The first click is either on the Add button in the Bitbucket app directory, or an Install button embedded on a website, or in an application.
 The second click approves Bitbucket access permissions for your app and completes the installation.

 When users click your install button, the next page that appears requests access permissions to their Bitbucket account.
-For this reason, be careful that you place the install button in a location users will be able to trust such as a marketing site, product information site, or company sponsored blog post.
+It's best practice to place the install button in a location users will be able to trust such as a marketing site, product information site, or company sponsored blog post.

-The of the button or link must be of the form:
+For registered apps, the of the button or link must be in the following format:

 The following rules apply to the URI construction:

 The button above is just a simple link styled with the Atlaskit reduced UI pack:

 For production environments, we recommend bundling these CSS files with your site, rather than relying on a third-party CDN.